DallanQ/lost_ruins_of_arnak/Manual.md

 Many Effects simply depict the tokens you gain:

- - (two icons of a coin) Gain the indicated tokens.
+ - (Two icons of a coin) Gain the indicated tokens.

- - (an icon of a tablet and an icon of an arrowhead) Gain the indicated tokens.
+ - (An icon of a tablet and an icon of an arrowhead) Gain the indicated tokens.

- - (two icons of a compass and a jewel) Gain the indicated tokens.
+ - (Two icons of a compass and a jewel) Gain the indicated tokens.

- - (icons of one *Fear* card, one tablet and one jewel) Gain a *Fear* card and the indicated tokens.
+ - (Icons of one *Fear* card, one tablet and one jewel) Gain a *Fear* card and the indicated tokens.
 You must take a Fear card from the board and put it face up in your play area.
 (Ignore its travel value.)
 If no *Fear* cards are available, take a fear tile, as explained on page 23.

- - (icons of a compass and a jewel with right-facing triangle in bewteen them) You may pay the cost on the left to gain the benefit on the right.
+ - (Icons of a compass and a jewel with right-facing triangle in bewteen them) You may pay the cost on the left to gain the benefit on the right.
 If you cannot pay the cost or do not wish to, then you do not get the benefit.

-- (icons of a coin, a right-facing triangle a slash in between an arrowhead and a jewel) Pay the cost to choose one of the two tokens.
+- (Icons of a coin, a right-facing triangle a slash in between an arrowhead and a jewel) Pay the cost to choose one of the two tokens.

-- (icon depicting a large arrow above a tablet, an arrowhead, and a jewel) Make one of these two trades: (icon of aright-facing triangle in between a tablet and a jewel) OR (icon of a right-facing triangle in between an arrowhead and a jewel)
+- (Icon depicting a large arrow above a tablet, an arrowhead, and a jewel) Make one of these two trades: (Icon of aright-facing triangle in between a tablet and a jewel) Or (Icon of a right-facing triangle in between an arrowhead and a jewel)

- - (icon of a tablet and a right-facing triangle) On an artifact card, this is a reminder that the effect costs 1 (icon of a tablet) .
+ - (Icon of a tablet and a right-facing triangle) On an artifact card, this is a reminder that the effect costs 1 (Icon of a tablet) .
 However, this cost applies only when you play it from your hand, not when you buy it.

- - (icon of a yellow curving arrow on a card with a right-facing triangle) You pay this cost by putting one of the cards in your hand face up into your play area, ignoring the card's travel value and effect.
+ - (Icon of a yellow curving arrow on a card with a right-facing triangle) You pay this cost by putting one of the cards in your hand face up into your play area, ignoring the card's travel value and effect.
 If you have no cards left in your hand, you cannot pay this cost, and thus cannot gain the benefit of the effect.

- - (icon of a green addition sign on a card) You may draw a card.
+ - (Icon of a green addition sign on a card) You may draw a card.
 If your deck is empty, then this has no effect.

- - (icon of a red X on a card) You may choose a card in your hand or in your play area and send it to exile (as explained on page 13).
+ - (Icon of a red X on a card) You may choose a card in your hand or in your play area and send it to exile (As explained on page 13).

-- (an icon of the addition sign on a card and another icon of a red X on a card) You may draw a card.
+- (An icon of the addition sign on a card and another icon of a red X on a card) You may draw a card.
 Then you may exile a card in your hand or in your play area.
 Note that each part of the effect is optional.

-- (an icon of the addition sign on a card and another icon of of a yellow curving arrow on a card) You may draw a card.
+- (An icon of the addition sign on a card and another icon of of a yellow curving arrow on a card) You may draw a card.
 Then you must put a card in your hand face up into your play area, ignoring its travel value and its effect.

-- (an icon of a diagonally split card in silver and gold, depicting a person with an arrow at the top facing left) You may refresh one of your assistants.
+- (An icon of a diagonally split card in silver and gold, depicting a person with an arrow at the top facing left) You may refresh one of your assistants.
 See page 16.

-- (an icon of a lightening bolt) This icon denotes that the effect does not count as your main action for the turn.
+- (An icon of a lightening bolt) This icon denotes that the effect does not count as your main action for the turn.
 You can play as many free actions as you want before, after, and even during your main action.

 ### KEYWORDS (Page 24)

-**activate a site:** When you activate a site, you use the site's effect.
+**Activate a site:** When you activate a site, you use the site's effect.
 You do not need an archaeologist there and other players' archaeologists do not block you from activating the site, unless the card says otherwise.
 You do not pay any travel cost.
 You cannot activate a site that has not been discovered yet.

-**activate a site tile:** Two cards allow you to activate the top site tile in one of the stacks.
+**Activate a site tile:** Two cards allow you to activate the top site tile in one of the stacks.
 Simply resolve the tile's effect, as when activating a site.

-**discount:** Resolve the effect as though you had the tokens or travel value depicted in the discount.
-For example, a discount of (two icons of a compass) means that a cost of (three icons of a compass) is reduced to (one icon of a compass).
-A discount of (an icon of an airplane) means that one icon in a travel cost is covered.
-(A discount of (an icon of a pair of boots), however, has no effect on travel costs that don't have (an icon of a single pair of boot.))
+**Discount:** Resolve the effect as though you had the tokens or travel value depicted in the discount.
+For example, a discount of (Two icons of a compass) means that a cost of (three icons of a compass) is reduced to (One icon of a compass).
+A discount of (An icon of an airplane) means that one icon in a travel cost is covered.
+(A discount of (An icon of a pair of boots), however, has no effect on travel costs that don't have (An icon of a single pair of boot.))
 Discounts will not reduce a cost below zero and they will not carry over to other actions.

-**exile:** Send the card to exile, as explained on page 13.
+**Exile:** Send the card to exile, as explained on page 13.
 Alternatively, an effect might specify that you take a card from exile.

-**exile this card to:** When you play the card for its effect, it goes to exile instead of your play area.
+**Exile this card to:** When you play the card for its effect, it goes to exile instead of your play area.

-**gain** (icon of a hand trowel (item)): When you gain an item, it means you do not pay the (icon of a coin) cost.
+**Gain** (Icon of a hand trowel (Item)): When you gain an item, it means you do not pay the (Icon of a coin) cost.
 Unless otherwise otherwise stated, this is identical to the Buy a Card action, except you skip the step in which the cost is paid.

-**occupied by you:** You occupy a site if you have an archaeologist figure there.
+**Occupied by you:** You occupy a site if you have an archaeologist figure there.

-**pass to gain:** To gain the benefit, you must pass.
+**Pass to gain:** To gain the benefit, you must pass.
 You will get no more turns for the remainder of the round.

-**relocate:** Without paying a travel cost, pick up one of your archaeologists that is already on a site and move it to an unoccupied space at a different site that has already been discovered.
+**Relocate:** Without paying a travel cost, pick up one of your archaeologists that is already on a site and move it to an unoccupied space at a different site that has already been discovered.
 The effect might specify additional restrictions.

-**unoccupied site:** A site is unoccupied if no one has an archaeologist figure there.
+**Unoccupied site:** A site is unoccupied if no one has an archaeologist figure there.
 (Guardian tiles do not count as occupying a site.)
 An occupied site might still have an unoccupied space even though the site is considered "occupied".

 ### ACTION EFFECTS (Page 24)

 The effects below allow you to perform an action.
 Normally it would be the main action of your turn, but here it is considered simply part of the effect.

-(an icon of a figure of a person) You may immediately take a Dig at a Site or Discover a New Site action, if you have an archaeologist on your player board.
+(An icon of a figure of a person) You may immediately take a Dig at a Site or Discover a New Site action, if you have an archaeologist on your player board.
 The effect may specify special benefits or limitations.

-(an icon of a green checkmark on a guardian icon) You may immediately overcome a guardian without paying the cost depicted on the guardian tile.
+(An icon of a green checkmark on a guardian icon) You may immediately overcome a guardian without paying the cost depicted on the guardian tile.
 This effect applies only to a guardian on a site where you have an archaeologist.

 You may immediately buy an artifact or item from the card row.
 The price is reduced by the amount indicated.